abrarali99/IBRAR-ALI-PORTFOLIO-DATA-ENGINEER/README.md

 # IBRAR-ALI-PORTFOLIO-DATA-ENGINEER
 # Ibrar Ali - A Data Engineering Portfolio

- Exploring Data Realms: Ibrar Ali embarks on a journey through data engineering after a 3-year education in  Software Development , followed by 2 years specializing in  Data Engineering
+ Exploring Data Realms: Ibrar Ali embarks on a journey through data engineering after a 4-year education in  Software Engineering , followed by 1 years experience in Websites and Web applications development and 1 year experience in Data specializing in  Data Engineering

 ## About Me

- Based:  Ibrar Ali
+ Name:  Ibrar Ali

- Current Job : Data Engineer | AI / NLP Engineer

  Contact me:

  Email:  ibrarali.se@gmail.com

  Linkedin : [My Profile](https://www.linkedin.com/in/ibraralise/)

 Hello, my name is Ibrar Ali!
-I am a data addict with a solid background in computer science and a love of numbers, statistics and data in general.
+I am a data addict with a solid background in Software Engineering and a love of numbers, statistics and data in general.
 With a degree in "BS Software Engineering - Software Development," I bring to the field of data a unique blend of technical expertise and an analytical approach.
 As a candidate seeking the role of  Data Engineer , I am delighted to demonstrate my technical, analytical and logical talents in the field of  Data Engineering  and  Data Science .

 During my time at university, I was the best at developing software and constructing websites that met the needs of the subjects.
 But then I realized that I might be better at dealing with data, so I applied my coding and software development skills to the  Data Science  playground.
 Now I can effectively declare that I can work with complex data and proficient in constructing efficient data pipelines, developing expansive data lakes, and optimizing data warehouses using a blend of programming expertise and cloud technologies.
 Furthermore, while taking classes at university laboratories, I obtained expertise in  leadership ,  data management ,  statistical analysis ,  machine learning  and  data manipulation , all of which I believe will be useful for my next adventure as a  Data Engineer .